Ohio2/instantOS/README.md

 ![Discord](https://img.shields.io/discord/683782260071071764)
 ![Maintenance](https://img.shields.io/maintenance/yes/2020)

 instantOS is an Arch based distro that works out of the box but is still aimed at power users.
+That also offers an manjaro kernel apparently.

 ## [website](https://instantos.github.io)